benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q001.png)

-_**Q2:** Any dragon that received at least one call from a dragon owned by Brandon Stark_
+_**Q2:** Any dragon that was frozen at least one time by a dragon owned by Brandon Stark_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q002.png)

-_**Q184:** Any dragon that made or received at least one call from a dragon owned by Brandon Stark_
+_**Q184:** Any dragon that freezed or was frozen at least one time by a dragon owned by Brandon Stark_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q184.png)

-The call's direction does not matter.
+The freeze's direction does not matter.
 Therefore - a **non-directional relationship** is used in the pattern.

 **Syntax**